svivian/q2a-themes/README.md

 The `Advanced-Mods` folder contains snippets of code modifying the layout/content of a theme that I hope will be useful.

 Pay What You Like
 -------------------------------------------------

-Most of my code is released under the open source GPL license, and provided with a 'Pay What You Like' approach.
+Most of my code is released under the open source GPLv3 license, and provided with a 'Pay What You Like' approach.
 Feel free to download and modify the plugins/themes to suit your needs, and I hope you value them enough to make a small donation of a few dollars or more.

 ### [Donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4R5SHBNM3UDLU)

 SV-Clean-Base